Oyster Farming

 Nursery

-Moved outdoors to our downwelling system at the Fishing Creek or Crocheron hatchery, the eyed-larvae are given ambient water with hatchery grown algae and finely ground oyster shell called micro-cultch.
+Moved outdoors to our downwelling system at the Crocheron hatchery, the eyed-larvae are given ambient water with hatchery grown algae and finely ground oyster shell called micro-cultch.
 Once settled and attached to this substrate, within 24 hours they undergo metamorphosis and become seed.

 Grow-Out